thboutet/STAGE-M1/README.md

 > Here you may have problems with "scipio.py", so you will also have to download this script and put it in the directory indicated by the error returned by augustus.

 ## TRAIN A NEW SPECIES

-> [!NOTE]
-> To train augustus, we must create a new species.
+To train augustus, we must create a new species.
 For this we need the genome and the proteins predicted for it.
 For cuniculi, the data training contains proteins from the other microsporidia annotated on Microannot  _Nosema ceranae_, _Enterocytozoon bieneusi_ and _Anncaliia algerae_).
 It will therefore be worth creating a genome corresponding to all these proteins.
 ```
 cat genome_complet/A_algerae.fna genome_complet/E_bieneusi.fna genome_complet/N_ceranae.fna > genome_complet/all_genome_clear_cuniculi
 ```